A2Amir/Experimental-Design/README.md

 **Note:** When it comes to selecting a unit of diversion, **the consistency of the experience required can be a major factor to consider**.
 For the example provided, we need something more consistent than pageview events.
 So we then consider the cookie-based diversion.
 If the differences in interface between control and experiment are fairly minor, then we're probably okay with cookie-based diversion.
 But if we think that users will notice the change and we believe that it will have a major effect on experience, then we might be inclined to choose an account-based diversion.

+A funnel will also be of benefit when it comes to deciding on metrics to track and analyze as part of the experiment.
+The immediate features that come out of a funnel come in the form of counts and ratios.
+For example, we could count the number of times a search results in a product being selected (a count), or the ratio of selections to searches as adjacent slices in the funnel (a ratio).

+There are **two major categories that we can consider features: as evaluation metrics or as invariant metrics**.

+* **Evaluation metrics** are the metrics by which we compare groups.
+Ideally, we hope to see a difference between groups that will tell us if our manipulation was a success.
+We might want to see an increased click-through-rate from search results to products, or an increase in overall revenue.

+* On the flip side, **invariant metrics** are metrics that we hope will not be different between groups.
+Metrics in this category serve to check that the experiment is running as expected.
+For example, in an experiment with cookie-based diversion, the number of cookies generated for each condition would be a good invariant metric.
+Another metric could compare the distribution of times in which cookies were generated, to check the bias in the randomization procedure.

+**Notice:** We're not limited to tracking just one metric of each type but It's better to focus on a few key metrics, ignoring features that might be less reliable or highly correlated to other, more informative features.